Transhumance in Schnals

 Ever since one can remember in the middle of June, the farmers of Schnals migrate to their pastures in the Venter Valley in the Austrian Ötztal.
 In this occasion, the around 4,000 animals and their attendants master a long and arduous 2-day march (44 km) over snowfields and steep rocky and icy slopes.

-The so-called transhumance has been added to the National UNESCO list of the Intangible Heritage in Austria.
-The transhumance in the Schnals Valley, in the Passeier Valley and in Vinschgau is a unique and fascinating event.
+The so-called transhumance has been added to the international UNESCO list of the Intangible Heritage in 2019.
+The transhumance in the Schnals Valley is a unique and fascinating event.
 The tradition is still alive and celebrated without changes just as many centuries ago.
 The roots of the transhumance in the region even date back to 6,000 years, as the prehistoric research displays.

 Appointments transhumance 2019: